Discover more from Emily Posts News

 A personal account of a great American solider

 “You don’t speak for me!”
 Colin Powell would bark on the phone or email when I told him a reporter asked me about something he did or said.
 The General had full control of his public image.
 He decided what he would say in TV interviews.
 He determined all his public events.
 He even wrote his own Facebook posts.
 I have never written or spoken publicly about him.

 So, I’m disoriented to write this today without his guidance or approval.
 I’ve grabbed my phone several times to text him and ask permission.
-I haven’t gone more than a couple weeks without talking to him since I first worked for him in 2003.
-I wish so much he was on the his iPhone right now.
+I haven’t gone more than a couple of weeks without talking to him since I first worked for him in 2003.
+I wish so much he was on his iPhone right now.

 When he told me a few years ago that he had cancer, I burst out crying.
 He told me to stop that, and that he was being treated and would be fine for a long time.

 He was such a big man — physically and in personality— that I didn’t think anything could stop him.
 The cancer was in remission for a while but came back earlier this year.

 Then he also got Parkinson’s disease.
 This is when he started to show weakness because the medications affected his cognitive abilities a little bit.
 I noticed and was worried.